mschmieder/python-kacl/README.md

   Creates a release for the latest 'unreleased' changes.
 Use '--modify' to directly modify the changelog file.
-You can automatically use the latest version by using the version keywords 'major', 'minor', 'patch'
+You can automatically use the latest version by using the version keywords 'major', 'minor', 'patch', 'post'

   Example: